jillr/jillr_dev/content/recipes/snickerdoodles.md

 The spice blend I do is inexact.
 I make it in batches and use as needed as it's much easier to work with in larger quantities.
 * 2tbsp granulated sugar
-* 1.5tbsp cinnamon
+* 1.5 tbsp cinnamon
-* 1/2tsp allspice
+* 1/2 tsp allspice
-* 1/2 teaspoon cardamon
+* 1/2 tsp cardamon
 * Pinch of ground clove.

 If you haven't worked with clove before beware!!
 A bit here is like maybe 1/8tsp, probably/possibly less.
 The tiniest bit too much clove will instantly turn your cookies into eau du goth club.
 Pre-making batches of spiceblend helps here.
 If it doesn't smell/taste right on a quick test, add more of whatever else it needs.
 You can do just cinnamon and sugar if you have the fear, that's the traditional thing.
 And it's really hard to work with clove in super small batches.
 But I think the extra spices are worth it.